denten-books/plain-text/2-device.md

 As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitutes a physical mechanism for the process of symbolic interpretation.
-On this view, words and music notation alike, have "a purpose" to elicit some "effects" in the reader/player.
+In this view, words and music notation alike, have "a purpose" to elicit some "effects" in the interpretive mechanism.
 But as before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
 "Suppose the pianola is in bad condition," Wittgenstein repeats.
 The signs on the roll could produce "hisses and bangs" instead of music, for example.
 One could object that notes are always "meant" to play on a mechanism in perfect working order.
-But to explain what is meant, we would need to draw yet another diagram.
-By analogy, the "sense" of an "order" lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
-The pianola exemplifies what will come into a much starker contrast later in this chapter: that the mechanisms of symbolic communication ultimately belong to a class of controlling devices.
-Metaphors control in the sense of mediating state changes between two disparate conceptual systems.
+But to explain what is meant, we would need to draw yet another diagram or build another machine.
+By analogy, the "sense" of an "order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
+The pianola exemplifies ultimately belongs to a class of controlling mechanism.
+In good working order it is ultimately obedient to the instructions.
+Metaphors control in the sense of mediating precise state changes between two disparate conceptual systems, in this case, the notches of the piano roll and the actuating mechanisms of the player piano.

 When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.